cobbzilla/s3s3mirror/README.md

 * The first will delete everything in some-bucket
 * The second will delete everything in your current directory
-* The third will delete everything on your hard drive!
+* **The third will delete everything on your local system!**

+When in doubt, use the `-n` / `--dry-run` option first to ensure that s3s3mirror behave as you expect.

 ###### If you've enjoyed using s3s3mirror and are looking for a warm-fuzzy feeling, consider dropping a little somethin' into my [tip jar](https://www.gittip.com/cobbzilla)